Call for abstracts

 For abstracts submitted for oral presentations, the following procedure will apply:

-- The five highest rated abstracts for each topic will be selected as in person oral presentations for inclusion in the final programme.
+- The five highest rated abstracts for each topic will be selected as oral presentations for inclusion in the final programme.

-- Abstracts that have not been accepted for oral presentation can be selected for virtual oral presentation or poster presentations as long as they reach the required threshold average mark.
+- Abstracts that have not been accepted for oral presentation can be selected for quick oral, virtual presentation or poster presentation or virtual oral presentations, as long as they reach the required threshold average mark.

 - Abstracts that have not reached the required average mark will be rejected.

 For abstracts submitted for poster presentation only or for virtual oral and poster presentations, the following procedure will apply: